 As you continue to work towards restoring stability to your business, having a plan to make the most of your loan is important.
 If you’re not sure where to start, we can help.

 How to access your CEBA funds

-Your $40,000 CEBA loan will be deposited directly to your existing CIBC Business Operating account.
+Your CEBA loan will be deposited directly to your existing CIBC Business Operating account.
 Make sure you can easily access your account so you can use your money right away.
 Similarly, your additional $20,000 CEBA loan will be deposited in the same business account where you received your original CEBA loan.

 You may also want to consider applying for CIBC SmartBanking™ For Business.
 It’s a digital banking solution that can help you manage day-to-day deposits, payments and reporting activities for your business — particularly if you need to pay suppliers through electronic funds transfer (EFT) or wire payments.